Comment on page

 Users can use SQL to generate new tables or streams from existing ones.
 These generated data sources can be used like other data sources.
 Materialized views can be a transformation on a single table or stream, a join of a table and a stream, a union of multiple tables, or even joining multiple different sources.

 Materialized views can be created to maintain different subsets to build features upon.
-For example, let's say I have a stream named
+For example, let's say I have a stream named purchases

 that has the columns user, item, state